nimu77/learning-library/data-management-library/database-tools/apex/spreadsheet/2-using-the-runtime-environment-improving-the-report-and-form.md

     ![](images/2/default-report-type.png)

 ### **Part 2** - Additional Interactive Report Enhancement
-In this part, you will further improve interactive report by adding new column by means of computation and chart.
+In this part, you will further improve interactive report by adding new column by means of computation and you will also create a chart to review report.
 1. Click **Actions**, select **Data**, select **Compute**.
-2. Enter following data and then click **Apply.**
+2. Enter following data, and then click **Apply.**
     | Property | Value |
     | --- | --- |
     | Label | **Budget V Cost** |